Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 console.log(person.job); // Output: "Developer"
 ```
 ##### Explanation:
+- Optional Chaining (?.) provides a safe way to access nested properties.
+If a property is undefined or null, it returns undefined instead of throwing an error.
-- Optional chaining (?.) provides a safe way to access nested properties and set default values if undefined.
+- Nullish Coalescing Operator (??) provides a way to set default values if a value is null or undefined.
-- Default values can also be specified during object creation using the assignment operator (||).
+- Logical OR (||) provides a way to set default values but can have unintended results if the value is falsy (e.g., 0, '', false).

+### Time Complexity:
+TC for both using optional chaining with nullish coalescing and assigning default values during object creation is O(1).
+These operations involve direct property access and basic conditional checks, both of which are done in constant time.

+- Optional Chaining and Nullish Coalescing:
+    - Time Complexity: O(1)
+- Default Value During Object Creation:
+    - Time Complexity: O(1)

 </p>
 </details>